What Is Smishing?

 Phishing simulations help you show employees how cyber criminals use text messages to steal and commit cyber crimes.

-1. Increases alertness levels to how cyber criminals use manipulative language in text messages.
+1. Increases alertness levels to how cybercriminals use manipulative language in text messages.

 2. Changes human behavior to eliminate the automatic trust response.